 There's a certain level of pride that comes from designing your own home.
 The satisfaction you can obtain from observing the concept take shape from the ground up is incomparable.
 Add imagination and innovation to spruce up your idea, though, and then you've got something special.

 That's what the Grade 7 Innovate students of GEMS Dubai American Academy got to do with a recent project called "Future Homes" under the guidance of Paul Myer Hopkins, a digital video and innovation instructor at DAA.

-“The project has a multi-faceted approach that incorporates all 6 of DAA’s Future Fluencies,” explains Paul.
-The Fluencies allowed the creative Grade 7 Innovators to use structured processes to achieve their creative design goals in ways that foster truly meaningful learning.
+"The project has a multi-faceted approach that incorporates all 6 of DAA's Future Fluencies," explains Paul.
+The Fluencies allowed the creative Grade 7 Innovators to use structured processes to achieve their original design goals in ways that foster significant learning.

 As the work progressed, the Grade 7 Innovators produced some amazing proposals that showcased their imagination, ingenuity, and problem-solving abilities.
 Some of the notable concepts they generated were things like a city-wide power conservation solution that involves placing sensors on recycling bins that relay vital information to their main plant.
 Another idea involved washroom facilities containing biotechnology that warns occupants about the symptoms of possible impending illness.

-In addition to other groundbreaking ideas like various eco-friendly green home features that cut down on air pollution, and portable in-home power outlets that have a lifetime power supply, the students also produced videos using green screen technology that let them take viewers on virtual tours of the homes they designed.
+The students shared many groundbreaking ideas, like various eco-friendly green home features that cut down on air pollution.
+They developed portable in-home power outlets that have a lifetime power supply.
+They also produced videos using green screen technology that let them take viewers on virtual tours of the homes they designed.

 All in all, the Grade 7 Innovators brought together teams that truly envisioned the future, and found ways to bring their dreams into a reality that could one day be more real than we may think.

-Students are directing their own learning, going further and at times in completely new and unforeseen directions.
+- Students are directing their learning, going further and at times in entirely new and unforeseen directions.